jpsca/jinjax/docs/slots.md

 The `<FancyButton>` is responsible for rendering the outer `<button>` (and its fancy styling), while the inner content is provided by the parent component.

-A great use case of the `content` is to make layout components:
+A great use case for the `content` variable is creating layout components:

 ```html+jinja title="ArchivePage.jinja"
 {#def posts #}